Modi has colonial hangover, considers EU more competent :

 "May I urge upon the government to send an all party delegation to J&K, to take stock of the situation," he added.
 A delegation of 23 European Union MPs arrived in Jammu and Kashmir on Tuesday for a first-hand assessment of the situation in the region following the revocation of the special status to the state under Article 370.

-The delegaus arrived in Kashmir to a complete shutdown and clashes between people and security forces in several parts of the city and the Valley..
+The delegates arrived in Kashmir to a complete shutdown and clashes between people and security forces in several parts of the city and the Valley..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)